catamphetamine/react-phone-number-input/README.md

 import 'react-phone-number-input/style.css'
 ```

+For supporting old browsers like Internet Explorer, one could
-It is also recommended to set up something like a [`postcss-loader`](https://github.com/postcss/postcss-loader) with a [CSS autoprefixer](https://github.com/postcss/autoprefixer) or [`postcss-custom-properties` transpiler](https://github.com/postcss/postcss-custom-properties) for supporting old web browsers.
+use [`postcss-loader`](https://github.com/postcss/postcss-loader) with a [CSS autoprefixer](https://github.com/postcss/autoprefixer) and [`postcss-custom-properties` transpiler](https://github.com/postcss/postcss-custom-properties).

-#### When not using Webpack
+##### When not using Webpack

-Get `style.css` file from this package, optionally process it with a [CSS autoprefixer](https://github.com/postcss/autoprefixer) or [`postcss-custom-properties` transpiler](https://github.com/postcss/postcss-custom-properties) for supporting old web browsers, and then include the CSS file on a page.
+Get `style.css` file from this package, optionally process it with a [CSS autoprefixer](https://github.com/postcss/autoprefixer) and [`postcss-custom-properties` transpiler](https://github.com/postcss/postcss-custom-properties) for supporting old web browsers, and then include the CSS file on a page.

 ```html
 <head>